lady-h-world/My_Garden/reading_pages/YinYang/ts2.md

 ### Stationary Analysis

 When we say a time series is "stationary", it means the time series has constant mean, variation throughout the time.
-This is also means stationary time series is time independent.
-There are many statistical methods applied on time series assume the data is stationary, therefore we often have to convert the data to stationary before applying these statistical methods.
+This also means stationary time series is time independent.
+There are many statistical methods applied to time series assume the data is stationary, therefore we often convert the data to stationary before applying these statistical methods.

-To check whether a sequence data is stationary, Lady H. often applies 3 methods at the same time:
+To check whether a time series sequence is stationary, Lady H. often applies 3 methods together:
 * <b>Plot the rolling mean and rolling standard deviation of the time series input</b>.
 Ideally, if the rolling mean and rolling standard deviation appear to be constant, it means the data has constant mean and variation along the time, and highly likely to be stationary.
-But the visualization only provides an idea, we need to look into more details.
+But our judgement on being "constant" through visualization can be biased, we need to look into more details.
 * <b>Augmented Dickey-Fuller (ADF) Test</b> checks differencing stationary.
 The idea is, the time series will be transformed to stationary through differencing.
-This method only checks whether the rolling mean changes.
+This method only checks whether the rolling mean changes in the time series.
 * <b>KPSS Test</b> checks trending stationary.
 The idea is, by removing the trend, the time series will become stationary.

 Here's the code to do these tests: